willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

 should be doing now.
 Between discussions on IRC and the Sugardough issue tracker, I learned a lot.

-Thank you to everyone who read a draft of this, shook their head and
-sighed: Josh, Mike, Ricky (who experienced pain from the memories) and Paul.
+Thank you to everyone who read a draft of this, shook their head, and sighed: Josh, Mike, Ricky (who experienced pain from the memories), and Paul.
 It's possible other people read it but were too ashamed to be associated.
 I salute them, too.

-Also, thank you to the User Advocacy team who gave me the time to do the work, Lonnen who manages me with an iron fist holding a soggy waffle and all the people who persevered through reading drafts of this blog post.
+Also, thank you to the User Advocacy team who gave me the time to do the work, Lonnen who manages me with an iron fist holding a soggy waffle, and all the people who persevered through reading drafts of this blog post.